OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

     | trans.log  | A log file of transactions on PCIe bus |
     | inter.vpd  | A waveform for VCS                     |

-  3. Run the following command to quickly verify- that the Hello FIM module was successfully accessed.
+  2. Run the following command to quickly verify that the Hello FIM module was successfully accessed.
 In the example below, the message `DFH offset Match!
 Exp = 80016000 Act = 80016000` shows that the Hello FIM module was successfully accessed.

     ```bash
     cd $VERDIR/sim/dfh_walking_test